Eebbu/Easty/items/report.md

      - Reusability: Allows the same Post data to be reused in different list-based UI components without modifying the underlying data structure or the components themselves.

 5. Builder Pattern<br>
    **Objective:** Separates the construction of a complex object from its representation so that the same construction process can create different representations.<br>
+   **Code Locations:**
-**Code Locations:** Used in constructing complex Post objects, in scenarios where a Post object consists of various discrete parts that are assembled step-by-step.<br>
+   - Used in constructing complex Post objects, in scenarios where a Post object consists of various discrete parts that are assembled step-by-step.<br>
+   **Reasons:**
-**Reasons:** Step-by-step Construction: Allows for constructing complex objects step-by-step, particularly useful when creating an object requires setting many attributes that could be optional.<br>
+   - Step-by-step Construction: Allows for constructing complex objects step-by-step, particularly useful when creating an object requires setting many attributes that could be optional.<br>

 ## Implemented Features
-*[What features have you implemented? where, how, and why?]* <br>
-*List all features you have completed in their separate categories with their featureId.
-THe features must be one of the basic/custom features, or an approved feature from Voice Four Feature.*

 ### Basic Features
 1. [LogIn].
 Created an activity for login feature and used firebase authentication to help user log in. (easy)